 Unscheduled Testing of Metering

 The Interconnected Party may request First Gas to carry out an unscheduled test of any Metering.
-First Gas shall comply with that request, provided that it shall not be obliged to undertake such testing within 1 Month of its own scheduled testing or more frequently than once every 9 Months.
-First Gas will allow the Interconnected Party’s representative to be present during any unscheduled testing, and provide the Interconnected Party with the test results.
+First Gas shall comply with that request, provided that it shall not be required to undertake any unscheduled test of Metering within one Month before or one Month after any scheduled testing or in any event more frequently than once every three Months.
+First Gas will allow the Interconnected Party’s representative to be present during any unscheduled testing, and provide the Interconnected Party with the test results as soon as reasonably practicable (and in any event within 5 Business Days of such test results being available to First Gas).
 Where the Metering is found to be:

 Accurate, the Interconnected Party will reimburse First Gas for all direct costs First Gas incurs in undertaking the unscheduled testing; or